svc-bot-mds/terraform-provider-vmds/docs/resources/cloud_account.md

 subcategory: ""
 description: |-
   Represents a cloud account created on MDS, can be used to create/update/delete/import a cloud account.
-  3. Default timeout for creation is 2m0s.
 ---

 # vmds_cloud_account (Resource)

 Represents a cloud account created on MDS, can be used to create/update/delete/import a cloud account.
-3. Default timeout for creation is `2m0s`.